 Imagine has also spearheaded two initiatives that help talent from Afghanistan and Ukraine find employment opportunities in Germany.

 All told, Imagine currently supports more than 1,500 refugees.
 They have over 750 companies in their network of welcoming employers and a volunteer base of 1,600 coaches.

 Learn more about the Imagine Foundation, the companies they partner with, or to inquire about becoming a partner yourself.

 Jobs for Humanity, another volunteer-led organisation, is on a mission to create an inclusive and just employment ecosystem by supporting job seekers from six underrepresented talent communities, including refugees.

 To increase access to employment opportunities for refugees (and other communities) Jobs for Humanity partners with welcoming employers—from all over the world—committed to diversity hiring and aggregates their job postings on the Jobs for Refugees career site.

 The organisation offers one-on-one coaching for candidates, and recruiting training for employers, conducted by refugees that have successfully transitioned into the workforce, as well as recruiters with extensive experience working with displaced persons.

-If you’d like to share job postings for open roles on Jobs for Refugees’ career board, click here.
+You can share job postings for open roles on Jobs for Refugees’ career board.

 An initiative from Remote.com, Remote for Refugees provides companies with free Employer of Record services (EOR) when hiring in countries where their services are available.